grzonka/elo_calculator/README.md

 Python 3 installed on your system (Version 3.7.2 was used at the time of writing). matplotlib needs to be installed in order to show a graph of elo progression over time.
 This is usually done via 'pip install matplotlib' in the terminal but can vary based on python install.
-You can still use the script for command line output only which does not neeed matplotlib installed.
-Just comment out the very first and last lines in the 'calculations.py' script if you do not want a graph to be generated.

 ## Getting Started